contentful/vault/README.md

 }
 ```

-By default, the name of the attribute will be used as the field's ID, but can also be specified explicitly:
+By default, the name of the attribute is used as the field's ID, but can also be specified explicitly:

 ```java
 @Field("field-id-goes-here")